Cheyenne Area Transportation Master Plan

 Along with completing and adopting the Master Transportation Plan, the City and County adopted an updated and revised Future Land Use Plan.
 To view this new map, which combines the Future Transportation and Land Use Plans into one, click the link below.

 Last updated in 2014, PlanCheyenne is ready to evolve again!
 Connect 2045 is the Cheyenne area’s new Long Range Transportation Plan (LRTP) for all modes of travel, including car, bike, pedestrian, transit, and freight.
 This plan is designed to:

 Understand our region’s existing and future transportation needs and identify viable solutions

 Capture our community’s desires for the region’s transportation system

 Prioritize strategies to meet the anticipated transportation needs

-After adoption, Connect 2045 will define the region’s transportation strategy for the next five to 25 years—which is why it’s important for us to collect feedback from community members like you now!
+Adopted in December 2020, Connect 2045 will define the region’s transportation strategy for the next five to 25 years.

 Connect 2045 resources